open-telemetry/semantic-conventions/docs/database/database-spans.md

 **[1]:** If the collection name is parsed from the query, it SHOULD match the value provided in the query and may be qualified with the schema and database name.

 **[2]:** If readily available.
-Otherwise, if the instrumentation library parses `db.statement` to capture `db.collection.name`, then it SHOULD be the first collection name found in the query.
+Otherwise, if the instrumentation library parses `db.query.text` to capture `db.collection.name`, then it SHOULD be the first collection name found in the query.

 **[3]:** In some SQL databases, the database name to be used is called "schema name".
 In case there are multiple layers that could be considered for database name (e.g. Oracle instance name and schema name), the database name to be used is the more specific layer (e.g. Oracle schema name).

 **[4]:** If readily available.
-Otherwise, if the instrumentation library parses `db.statement` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.
+Otherwise, if the instrumentation library parses `db.query.text` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.

 **[5]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.